agencyenterprise/agi-systemic-misalignment/API_README.md

 ## Data Source

-The API loads data from CSV files in `data/misalignment_results/` and serves t-SNE plots from `data/tsne/`.
+The API loads data from CSV files in `data/misalignment_results/`.

-The t-SNE filename mapping is handled by `src/tsne_file_mapping.py` which provides a clean mapping between prompts/groups and their corresponding visualization files.
+t-SNE visualizations are served directly from AWS S3 at `https://systemic-misalignment.s3.us-east-1.amazonaws.com/` for better performance.